MasterNosaj64/CST8238-Web_Porgraming-Assignment-3/README.md

 Purpose of the assignment:

+-  Utilize a provided PHP template to read and display customer data from text files.
+-  Display customer information in a table format, including name, email, university, and city.
+-  Enable customer names as clickable links that pass customer ID as a query string.
+-  Show related order data for a customer when their name is clicked, including book ISBN, title, and category.
+-  Test the web application locally using EasyPHP/XAMPP and verify correct functionality.
+-  Deploy the application to a webserver and submit the URL and source code for evaluation.
 -  Develop a PHP and MySQL web application.
--  Display the application logic and upload it to a webserver.
--  Ensure the webpage is viewable in a browser and submit the link on Brightspace.
--  Package the source files into a ZIP named "BookRepCRM.zip" for submission.
 -  Write database access code for all pages, with specific functionalities for the home page, customer list, and book list pages.
 -  Implement sorting and filtering features on the customer and book lists.
 -  Provide detailed book information on a separate page.